 The Bird of Paradise, also known as a type of Strelitzia is a fast-growing houseplant that can become quite large in size.
 It's relatively easy to take care of this tropical plant, which might come as a surprise to you.
 Another surprise is that the plant is relatively safe around pets, but only when they're not growing flowers.
 Overall, the Bird of Paradise is an amazing plant that you can put in any bright place in your house.
 It will turn your house into an indoor jungle in an instant.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Apr 10, 2021 Last updated on: May 30, 2021
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Apr 10, 2021 Last updated on: Jun 5, 2022